Minnesota native Destinee Oberg transfers to Gophers from Arkansas

 "You've watched me grow up,'' she said on Twitter.
 "Supporting me even on my worst days.
 Yet the standard never changed, which is to give it my all.
 Representing you has always been an honor, doing that in my backyard only makes it that much more special.
 I'm coming home.''

 A native of Burnsville, Oberg split her time in high school between two schools.
-She played at Holy Angeles but ultimately graduated from Bloomington Kennedy.
+She played at Holy Angels but ultimately graduated from Bloomington Kennedy.

 Oberg spent three seasons in Arkansas, which made the NCAA tournament field this past season as a No. 10 seed.
 She will have two years of eligibility remaining.